 If you’ve landed on this blog post, there’s a chance you’re either struggling with creating a calls-to-action that converts, i.e., no one’s clicking on them.
-Or maybe you’ve heard about calls-to-action and wanted to know more about what they are and how to incorporate them into your marketing strategy
+Or maybe you keep hearing about about calls-to-action and want to know more about what they are and how to incorporate them into your marketing strategy.

 Before diving into how to create the perfect call-to-action, you need to understand a few things.

 In marketing, a call-to-action, also referred to as a CTA, is a button or link that encourages visitors, leads, and customers to take action on your website.